-- On the Subject Calibration tab, in the Props section, enter the name of the prop.
+- In the Tracking tab, ensure the Setup tab is selected and in the Prop field, enter the name of the prop.

-- From the Mesh dropdown menu, select the .fbx that you made available in Step 1.
+- On the Properties tab, from the Mesh dropdown menu, select the .fbx that you made available in Step 1.

 - Un-pause the real time (press the space bar again) to see the prop and mesh move together.

 - To change the view of props independently of subjects, select View Filters and then select the Props options that you want at the bottom left of the pane.

 - To change the position of your new prop, pause the scene, select the root bone and use the Object Manipulator (select it at the top of the 3D Scene view or press M).
 Note that you can't currently use the manipulator in the Cameras view.

 - When you have finished manipulating the prop, its constraints are automatically updated and a new version is saved.